CChahrour/RNAseq_demo/README.md

 - Quality control plots (RLE, PCA)
 - Differential expression statistics and visualizations
 - Overlapping DE genes across time points or conditions

----

-## 📬 Contact

-Questions or feedback?
-Feel free to reach out via GitHub or [LinkedIn](https://www.linkedin.com/in/catherinechahrour/).

----

-## 🧭 License

-This project is shared under the MIT License — feel free to reuse, cite, and adapt.